 There are several products and services which are exempt from VAT, such as financial and banking services, insurance or rental services (only for properties which are not considered new).
 Our team of Slovakian attorneys can offer more details on the VAT in Slovakia.

 If you need updated information on the VAT in Slovakia in 2024, our local advisors are at your service.

 VAT-taxable goods and services in Slovakia

 The Slovak legislation is very comprehensive in respect to the goods and services subject to the VAT.
 In order to be able to collect the tax, a Slovak company must first register with the tax office in which it is located.

-The most important transactions which require VAT registration in Slovakia are the supply of goods and services.
+In Slovakia, VAT registration is imposed for the supply of certain goods and services.
 In order for a company or sole trader to be required to register for VAT, a specific turnover must be obtained from the supply of the respective goods and/or services.

 Import and export activities are also subject to VAT payments under special rates.

 Slovakia also imposes a special VAT regime.
 This is available for suppliers issuing payment receipts for the goods and services sold.
 However, this regime applies in specific cases and implies the supplier to pay the VAT before the client/customer pays for the good or service purchased.
 This VAT regime is known as cash accounting and can be used by Slovak companies or foreign businesses that have a management place in Slovakia which meet certain requirements.